 | 50% | The offender | Not total confiscation — the penalty is calibrated, the ban is the real deterrent |

-Idle collateral is wasteful, so the bonded principal also earns vault yield at the top lockup tier.
-That yield is not paid out immediately — it is escrowed and vests on a rolling delay:
+Idle collateral is wasteful, so the bonded principal also earns vault yield at the top lockup tier (1.5×).
+Because it is paid at the 90-day tier rate, that yield is not paid out immediately — it is escrowed and vests on a rolling ~90-day delay (43,200 blocks), matching the multiplier it earns:

-Live custody-vault and yield-escrow balances, per-validator bond status (custodial / grandfathered / slashed), and the slashing-evidence ledger are all on the Validators page.
+Live custody-vault and yield-escrow balances, per-validator bond status (custodial / slashed), and the slashing-evidence ledger are all on the Validators page.
 Full vesting schedule and confiscation derivation are in the whitepaper.

 Mining doesn't have to win the block to pay you.
 The 20% co-mining pool collects on every block and pays out every 100 blocks through a simple uniform lottery: